-Meanwhile Phillip II of Spain was planning to invade England.
+Meanwhile Philip II of Spain was planning to invade England.
 However in April 1587 Drake sailed into Cadiz harbor and destroyed part of the fleet that was preparing to invade.
 Drake boasted that he had 'singed the king of Spain's beard'.

 Even so the next year the invasion fleet was ready and it sailed in July 1588.
 The Spanish Armada consisted of 130 ships and about 27,000 men.
 At that time the Spanish king ruled a large part of Northeast Europe.
-The plan was to send the armada to Calais to meet a Spanish army grouped there.
+The plan was to send the Armada to Calais to meet a Spanish army grouped there.
 The armada would then transport them to England.

 The English fleet was gathered at Plymouth.
 When the Spanish arrived they sailed in a crescent formation.
 The English harassed the Spanish ships from behind.
 In Drake's words they 'plucked the feathers'.
-However the English were unable to do serious damage to the armada until they reached Calais.
+However, the English were unable to do serious damage to the Armada until they reached Calais.

 When the armada arrived the Spanish troops in Calais were not ready to embark and there was nothing the armada could do except wait at anchor in the harbor.
-However the English prepared fire ships.
+However, the English prepared fire ships.
 They loaded ships with pitch and loaded guns which fired when the flames touched the gunpowder, and set them on fire then steered them towards the Spanish ships.
-In panic the armada broke formation.
+In a panic, the armada broke formation.
 Spanish ships scattered.
 Once the Spanish ships broke formation they were vulnerable and the English attacked doing considerable damage.

 Finally the armada sailed north around Scotland and west of Ireland.
-However they sailed into terrible storms and many of their remaining ships were wrecked.
-Eventually the Spanish lost 53 ships.
+However, they sailed into terrible storms and many of their remaining ships were wrecked.
+Eventually, the Spanish lost 53 ships.

 Elizabeth died on 24 March 1603.
 She was 69.
 Elizabeth was buried in Westminster Abbey.